Key contacts

 At the heart of the discourse is the reinterpretation of copyright principles in the age of AI-generated content.
 Long established principles about subsistence, authorship and ownership of content are being re-examined in the wake of the explosion of AI generated work being created and the demand from businesses who want to secure the profitability gains from using generative AI without losing control of any IP rights associated with content which may be in whole or in part created using AI tools.

-It is unsurprising that the US Courts have led the way in AI & copyright litigation to date given most of the leading AI technology providers are based there, but we are starting to see similar claims being issued before UK and European Courts.
+It is unsurprising that the US Courts have led the way in AI & copyright litigation to date given most of the leading AI technology providers are based there, but we are starting to see similar claims being issued elsewhere including before UK and European Courts.

 These are some of the issues emerging from the adoption and use of generative AI, an area that is likely to be increasingly complicated by newer and more advanced technologies, and the implementation of the EU AI Act.